zeek/zeek/frameworks/intel.rst

 Against all hopes, most networks will eventually have a hit on intelligence data which could indicate a possible compromise or other unwanted activity.
-The Intelligence Framework provides an event that is generated whenever a match is discovered named :bro:see:`Intel::match`.
+The Intelligence Framework provides an event that is generated whenever a match is discovered named :zeek:see:`Intel::match`.

 Due to design restrictions placed upon the intelligence framework, there is no assurance as to where this